 Remember, there is no rush to become Picasso.
 Start small and paint more and more over time.

-After your confidence in painting play grows, jump back over here for the next phase of painting for all ages.
+After your confidence in painting play grows, jump back over here for the next phase of painting with a twist for kids of all ages.

 RELATED: What are our favorite art supplies?
 See them here: 20+ Startup Art Supplies.

-But when it comes to painting play, I want to watch my preschooler’s thoughts unfold onto the canvas.
+But when it comes to painting with a twist for kids, I want to watch my preschooler’s thoughts unfold onto the canvas.
 I want to watch the color mixing discoveries.
 And I want to hear the little conversations about what they are painting and how it relates to their life.

-When you want to get adventurous, you can turn painting into STEM painting with chemical reactions!
+When you want to get adventurous, you can turn painting into a STEM painting with chemical reactions!